 Didactic Instruction and leadership activities:

-Completion of an advocacy project and presentation to Mailman Center faculty and trainees (the topic may be of the student's choice subject to review and approval)
+each trainee will be required to develop a presentation on an advocacy topic to present at a Friday noon conference (the topic may be of the student's choice subject to review and approval)

-genetics and otolaryngology conferences on various topics of interest to audiology
+genetics conference on various topics of interest audiology

-Participation in webinars, in collaboration with other LEND programs, that will be available to all trainees and faculty
+the center has agreed to participate in the online, web-based seminars that will be available to all LEND trainees and faculty

 Weekly Audiology Conference: